-If an independent study contract is not in place, it is the Del Mar Union School Board policy that missed schoolwork and homework will not be provided before an unexcused absence.
-Upon returning from vacation, the student has a predetermined amount of time to complete the missed work.
-For example, if a student is absent for 3 days, the student has 3 days to complete and return that work.
+If an ISC is not in place, it is the School Board policy that missed schoolwork/homework will not be provided before an unexcused absence.
+Upon returning from vacation, the student has a predetermined amount of time to complete missed work.
+For example, a 3 day absence means the student has 3 days to complete/return that work.